pglen/pywebserv/README.md

     Sat 16.Jul.2022 Site dev continues
     Sun 13.Aug.2022 Restructured main OBJ creation
-    Sun 13.Nov.2022 Added dynamic / responsive page feature
+    Sun 13.Nov.2022 Added dynamic / responsive page feature Sun 26.Feb.2023 Added encryption and safe cookies

     Also see 'git log' for more

 ## Apache config (example on port 7777)

+ Please replace your directory / script location as appropriate.
+Note that the server is in test mode, exposes itself on port 7777;

 	Listen 7777